xieyuheng/inet-forth/docs/articles/programming-with-interaction-nets.md

 by extending it with primitive datatypes like int and float.

 How to design such extension?
-Please wait for my next report :)
+Please wait for my next report.